nithyaramakrishnan/data-shield/install.md

 ## Updating the service
 {: #update}

-After you have {{site.data.keyword.datashield_short}} installed on your cluster, you can upgrade at any time.
+When {{site.data.keyword.datashield_short}} is installed on your cluster, you can update at any time.

-To upgrade to the latest version with the Helm chart, run the following command.
+To update to the latest version with the Helm chart, run the following command.

   ```
   helm repo update && helm install ibm/ibmcloud-data-shield --name datashield --set enclaveos-chart.Manager.AdminEmail=<>  --set enclaveos-chart.Manager.AdminIBMAccountId=<hex account ID> --set global.Registry=registry.ng.bluemix.net/<your-registry>